 For more information contact: firstname.lastname@example.org or 512-389-8060.

 Texas Tech University (Lubbock)

-Texas Tech Coalition for Natural Learning (CNL) is an award-winning, multidisciplinary collaboration between Texas Tech University, Texas state agencies, departments and organizations.
-CNL promotes learning environments through research, teaching, implementation, collaboration, and feedback as a means toward healthier physical, cognitive and socio-emotional lifestyles.
+Texas Tech Coalition for Natural Learning (CNL) is an award-winning, multidisciplinary collaboration between Texas Tech University, Texas state agencies, departments, and organizations.
+CNL promotes learning environments through research, teaching, implementation, collaboration, and feedback.
 Through the CNL, TTU contributes to OLE!
 Texas by engaging with communities in Texas through design workshops, designer training, teacher training, publications, serving as a resource “hub,” among other related activities.
 TTU is also the coordinating agency for OLE!
 Texas Lubbock Chapter local coalition.

 For more information, contact:

 Texas Workforce Commission’s Child Care & Early Learning Division increases access to high-quality child care, promotes early learning and fosters long-term economic self-sufficiency for Texas families.
 TWC administers Texas Rising Star, the state’s quality rating and improvement system (QRIS) for child care programs.
 Early learning programs that are certified as Texas Rising Star provide intentional outdoor learning environments and experiences for the children in their care.